hiquest/jsex/README.md

 ## How to use it

 1. Clone the repo.
+2. Run `npm install`
-2. Run `npm run test` and watch the tests fail.
+3. Run `npm run test` and watch the tests fail.
-3. Fix the tests one by one.
+4. Fix the tests one by one.

 ## Exercises